Information about the support available for people affected by the Grenfell Tower tragedy on 14 June 2017.

 Support package across energy, water and telecommunications sectors

-Utility companies have announced a package of support for victims of the Grenfell Tower fire.
-Suppliers have agreed to write off outstanding utility bills for victims of the fire, as well as providing other assistance.
+Utility companies have announced a package of support for victims of the Grenfell tragedy.
+Suppliers have agreed to write off outstanding utility bills for victims of the Grenfell tragedy, as well as providing other assistance.
 This support comes on top of £5 million fund to pay for emergency supplies, food, clothes and other costs.

 Royal Mail support for Grenfell Tower residents

 For directly affected customers, Royal Mail are making the following alternative service provisions:

 a free mail redirection service for displaced residents; this can be arranged online at www.royalmail.com/redirection, at a Post Office® by completing a form (PDF, 1.77 MB) in the branch or printing this off, or by calling their dedicated emergency line on 01752 387 055

 keeping the mail of affected residents safe until they are able to collect it, or contact Royal Mail to request it